- Councillor's Corner

 This program became a reality when a resident voiced their concerns through the Emergency and Protective Services (EPS).
 This issue was then brought to my attention as a public safety concern.

 The original white with green Blade signs came from the Osgoode Township Municipal Funds (1998) prior to amalgamation.
 After withstanding many years of our inconsistent climate, many of the old Blade signs have deteriorated to the point that they have become difficult to read.
-The new Blade signs will be made out of aluminum in order to make them more resistant to the elements.
+The new Blade signs will be made out of aluminum in order to make them more resistant to the elements, and are also much more visible.

-I will be personally touring the Ward to deliver the signs in the upcoming weeks.
-Residents will be provided with a new Blade sign free of charge, and are asked to replace their previous one at their earliest convenience.
+I will continue to personally tour the Ward to deliver the signs in the upcoming weeks.
+Residents living on a road under the program will be provided with a new Blade sign free of charge, and are asked to replace their previous one at their earliest convenience.
 If you are unable to install your new sign due to physical limitations, please contact my office and I will arrange to have the Volunteer Firefighters assist in the installation.

-If your Blade sign is rusted and you are not located on a main road, you can always purchase a new one by visiting the following link. https://app06.ottawa.ca/online_services/forms/building_reno/911_blade_sign_application_en.pdf
+If your Blade sign is rusted and you are not located on a road that is part of the program, you can always purchase a new one by visiting the following link. https://app06.ottawa.ca/online_services/forms/building_reno/911_blade_sign_application_en.pdf